 - Measure the brown, spongy thatch layer between the grass blades and the soil surface.

 - If the thatch layer is over half an inch long, your lawn could use dethatching.

 Alternatively, you can press a stick, a ruler, or your finger into the thatch layer.
-Measure how deeply you can push into the spongy layer before you reach the soil: If you can push more than half an inch, it’s time to dethatch.
+Measure how deeply you can push into the spongy layer before you reach the soil.
+If you can push more than half an inch, it’s time to dethatch.

-You can also test whether your soil is compacted using the “screwdriver test.”
+You also can test whether your soil is compacted using the screwdriver test.
 It’s not as reliable as a full cross-section, but it’s a quick, helpful indicator of compaction.
 If you can easily push a screwdriver 3 inches into moist soil, then you probably don’t have a compaction problem.

-When to dethatch and aerate
+When to dethatch and aerate your lawn

 Your schedule for dethatching and aerating depends on where you live and the type of grass you have.

-When to dethatch
+When to dethatch your lawn